ZeroCool940711/new-frontera/docs/source/topics/quick-start-single.rst

 deploying crawling strategy for crawling in production at scale.
 Single process is also good as a first step to get something running quickly.

-    Note, that this tutorial doesn't work for :class:`frontera.contrib.backends.memory.MemoryDistributedBackend`.
+    Note, that this tutorial doesn't work for :class:`new_frontera.contrib.backends.memory.MemoryDistributedBackend`.

 1. Create your Scrapy spider
 ============================